thoeltig/CodingChallenge.1BRC/README.md

 - _P/invoke native methods_

 After an initial test with reduced data the _FileStream_ with default settings was the clear winner.
-Because I wanted to understand why that was the case I took a deep dive in the documentation, code and performance tests for a couple of days.
+Because I wanted to understand why that was the case I took a deep dive in the documentation, code and performanced tests for a couple of days.
 The collected informations and results can be found [here](https://github.com/thoeltig/CodingChallenge.1BRC/blob/develop/FileReadAndWritePerformanceTests.md).

+The logic to generate and read the measurements file is not complicated but it might take a lot of time depending on the implementation.
+The following tables show a step by step refactoring of the generating and reading code and highlight the performance improvements achieved by them.

 ## Generating the measurements file
-The logic to generate the rows for the measurements isn't too complicated but writing the file might take a lot of time.
-So before generating the final measurements file with 1B rows (~12GB) it would be best to improve the code a bit.

 ||Duration|File size in GB|MB/s|Improvement in %||
 |----|----|----|----|----|----|